-National Registration for City Shaper opens May 10th.
+National Registration for City Shaper is open.
 Find the details here: https://www.

-Illinois team registration will begin in mid-July and details can be found here: https://www.
+Illinois team registration opens July 15, 2019.
+Details can be found here: https://www.

 Teams planning to compete at a Qualifier in Illinois will need to pay the $150/team Illinois Registration Fee by October 15th, 2019.
 Additionally, only teams advancing to State Championships will have a $100/team fee (new this season).
 We have added this per team State Championship Fee to help us offset rising costs of the State Championship events.
 Please remember to set your annual team budget accordingly.